wiard/punkbank/README.md

 # Dynamic Inscriptions on the Rock

 BRC20 tokens by @domodata made it possible to inscribe anything you want on the Bitcoin.
-People indeed anything they wanted and with that creating typical crypto related names like 'pepe' and 'shitcoin'.
+People inscribed anything they wanted and with that creating typical crypto related names like 'pepe' and 'shitcoin'.
 Which is very nice but not a predicatablew world to reason upon.

 For that matter I came up with the idea to build a small indexer based on what, to me, are the important and most entertaining people in the space.
 I wanted to write down the history instead of following the hype.
 Following the hype means forgetting we are here to build a future together.